PET LASER THERAPY

-Call or visit us to ask how this non-invasive, science-backed therapy can help your pet and complement your existing treatment programs.
-We are excited at the prospect of helping your pet with laser therapy.
+Call or visit us and ask how this non-invasive, science-backed therapy can help your pet and complement your existing treatment programs for injury, illness, or surgery.

 Laser therapy is a painless use of laser energy to generate a photochemical response in damaged or dysfunctional tissue.
-Laser therapy can alleviate pain, reduce inflammation, and accelerate recovery from a wide range of acute and chronic conditions.
 As rehabilitation specialists know, the main goal of treatment for many painful, debilitating conditions is to facilitate improved function and mobility.
 Laser therapy is a drug-free, surgery-free technique to help make that goal a reality.

 Laser Therapy is used to…